about us TaL AM Tal Sela training Contact Us

 (Q) What is the vision and mission of TaL AM?

 (A) Our vision is to enable Jewish children in the Diaspora to "meet at Mt.
 Sinai" in order to receive and study Torah in its original language Hebrew and at the same time to "bring Sinai closer" to their lives, tailored to fit their own personal perspectives.
-Through this unifying and distinctive language, we aspire to create a strong connection between the students studying TaL AM and the people of Israel, the Jewish heritage and the State of Israel.
+We aspire to create a strong connection between the students studying TaL AM and the people of Israel, the Jewish heritage and the State of Israel, through a unifying and distinct language.

 Our mission is to develop a modern curriculum which integrates innovative research in learning and teaching methods and in education in general.
-Similarly, it aspires to provide training and professional support to teachers and principals so that TaL AM may be successfully implemented.
+Similarly, we aspire to provide training and professional support to teachers and principals so that TaL AM may be successfully implemented.

 (Q) What is expected of TaL AM graduates?

-(A) TaL AM graduates will be dedicated in all their ways to the Jewish heritage and will be proud to be part of the Jewish People.
+(A) TaL AM graduates will be dedicated to the Jewish heritage and will be proud to be part of the Jewish People.
 They will have the sensitivity to make the world a better place (Tikun Olam), and will assume an active role in doing so.
-They will have communication proficiencies in Hebrew, independent learning skills, and an educated and broad outlook on the complexity and beauty inherent in the Jewish heritage, and will understand the imperative of imparting this heritage to future generations.
+They will have communication proficiencies in Hebrew, skills for independent learning, and an educated and broad outlook on the complexity and beauty inherent in the Jewish heritage.
+They will also understand the imperative of imparting this heritage to future generations.

 (Q) In how many schools is TaL AM implemented?
 Where?

-(A) In the 2007-2008 school year TaL AM will be studied in about 413 schools spread across six continents (including Asia).
+(A) In this school year TaL AM will be studied in about 420 schools spread across six continents (including Asia).

 (Q) Which ideological streams is TaL AM compatible with?